Cinema of Malaysia

-The cinema of Malaysia consists of feature films produced in Malaysia, shot in the languages Malay, Arabic, Mandarin, Cantonese, Tamil, various indigenous languages, and English.
+The cinema of Malaysia consists of feature films produced in Malaysia: mostly shot and produced in Malay, but also Mandarin, Cantonese, Tamil, English and various indigenous languages.

 Malaysia produces about 60 feature films and 300–400 television dramas and serials per year, in addition to the in-house productions of individual television stations.
 The country also holds its own annual national level film awards, known as the Malaysia Film Festival.
 There are about 150 cinemas and cineplexes in Malaysia, which show both domestic and foreign produced films.
 Foreign film producers are welcome to shoot on location in Malaysia and to undertake film co-production ventures, which provide local artists and those with technical roles to with the opportunity to gain exposure and experience.
+Currently, the Malaysian film industry faces competition from surrounding regional cinemas such as those from Indonesia, Thailand, the Philippines and India.

 Currently internationally famous Malaysian actors include Academy Award winner Michelle Yeoh and Henry Golding.